A robust body, feathery tufts of hair, woolly legs and conspicuous markings make the Zig-Zag Furcula Moth one to look for come nightfall.

 Caterpillars are shaped like a rolled leaf.
 The rear of the caterpillar extends into a long 'stem'.
-The head of the caterpillar is large and flat in front, as if mimicking a flat edge of a leaf torn in half.
+The head of the caterpillar is large and flat in front, as if mimicking a flat edge of a torn leaf.
 The plump, hairless larva changes colors and pattern as it matures.
-They can be green with brown spots on the dorsal side (back), or yellow/tan with a larger brown spot draping it.
+It can be green with brown spots on the dorsal side (back), or yellow/tan with a larger brown spot draping it.
 Small eyespots dot the sides of the body.
 The larval caterpillar feeds on the leaves of popular trees like birch, cottonwood and willows.

 Scientific Name: Furcula scolopendrina

 Size (Adult; Length): 17mm to 20mm (0.66in to 0.78in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Butterfly and Moth Anatomy

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.